gerard-kanters/ai-translate/README.md

 - Translations are cached in `/wp-content/uploads/ai-translate/cache/`
 - Expired cache is cleaned up automatically
 - Manual cache clearing via plugin settings

-### Note on dynamic content

-Dynamic elements (like forms with nonces or timestamps) may generate extra cache files.
-The plugin minimizes this for common cases, but custom dynamic code may need attention for best results.

 ## Recommended Model Selection